KeyceB3/IOT_Sensors/README.md

 This is a Python API that communicates with an InfluxDB database and a Grafana dashboard.
 The API receives data from sensors in the form of a hexadecimal string and processes it to extract the relevant information.
 The processed data is then stored in the InfluxDB database and displayed on the Grafana dashboard.

 <h2>Prerequisites:</h2>
  - Python 3 <br>
  - Flask <br>
  - InfluxDB <br>
  - Grafana <br>

 <h2>Installation:</h2>

-Clone the repository: git clone https://github.com/"your-username"/api-influxdb-grafana.git <br>
+Install the required libraries: <br>
+- pip install flask
-Install the required libraries: pip install flask influxdb_client <br>
+- pip install influxdb_client <br>

-In the bddInfluxDB function, replace host, port, username, password, and database with your InfluxDB credentials. <br>
+In the bddInfluxDB function, replace with your InfluxDB credentials.:
+- host
+- port
+- username
+- password
+- database <br>

-In the SendBdd function, replace bucket, org, and token with your InfluxDB details.
+In the SendBdd function replace with your InfluxDB details:
+- bucket
+- org
+- token<br>

 Replace url with the URL of your InfluxDB instance. <br>

 <h2>Usage:</h2>